 911 for an Emergency

-If the situation is potentially life-threatening, get immediate emergency assistancy by dialling 9-1-1.
+If the situation is potentially life-threatening, get immediate emergency assistance by dialing 9-1-1.

 Suicide Prevention Resources

 - The National Suicide Prevention Lifeline is now the 988 Suicide and Crisis Lifeline

 - American Foundation for Suicide Prevention – About Suicide

 If you are experiencing symptoms of depression or have suicidal thoughts, reach out for help:

 - Call a suicide prevention hotline: